 Ulu Braun (visual artist / filmmaker)

 In 2008 Ulu Braun was granted the DAAD-exchange grant to the Academy of Fine Arts Helsinki.
 In 2011 he was awarded the Kunstfonds working grant, in 2013 the German Short Film Award, 2014 the Berlin Art Prize and 2015 with the “Cast & Cut”-Residency.
 In 2017 he was awarded for best film in german competition at Kurzfilmtage Oberhausen and the Arte Shortfilm Award (Hamburg).
-2017/2018 he received the Hans & Charlotte Krull working grant and in 2018 his film Burkina Brandenburg Komplex was nominated for the European Film Award.
+2017/2018 he received the Hans & Charlotte Krull working grant and in 2018 his film Burkina Brandenburg Komplex was nominated for the European Film Award and the German Film Critics Award.